 Low Country vinegar sauce is used on naked meat, without a rub, and it does double duty as both a baste (a.k.a. mop) and a sauce.
 A mop is brushed on the meat while it cooks to cool it and flavor it.
 Because it is so thin, it penetrates deep.

 For people like me who love vinegar and a bit of heat, this simple sauce is all you need on a properly smoked shoulder or whole hog (in the eastern part of NC, whole hog is the cut of choice).
 Many of you will find it a bit severe and will want to use it as a mop in place of a rub, finishing the with a thicker, sweeter, more conventional Kansas City style sauce.

-2 tablespoons sugar (white, light brown, or dark brown)
+- 2 tablespoons sugar (you pick: white, light brown, or dark brown)